PinoutLTD/libp2p-ws-proxy/README.md

 Build:

 Specify the port number on which the WebSocket server will be launched.
-The `PORT` variable specifying the port number in the Docker container.
-It can be any variable except `9999`.

 ```
-docker build --build-arg PORT=<port> -t proxy:v0.0.1 .
+docker build -t proxy:v0.0.1 .
 ```

 Launch: